ergoplatform/ergo-jde/readme.md

   } ]
 }
 ```
-The above snippet shows the current reserve ratio of the bank along with the current stablecoin rate in nanoErgs.
+The above returns the current reserve ratio of the SigmaUSD bank along with the current stable-coin rate.

-### Programming JDE
+### Writing JDE Scripts

-A user interacts with JDE using a structure called a *Program*, a JSON-encoded script defining the following primary components:
+A user interacts with JDE using a structure called a *Program* ([source](/jde/src/main/scala/jde/compiler/model/External.scala#L17)), a JSON-encoded script defining the following primary components:

 1. Inputs: These contain instructions to search for boxes that will form the inputs of the transaction.
 2. Data-Inputs: These contain instructions to search for boxes that will form the data-inputs of the transaction.